Roxanne Reid - Africa Addict

 The Noisy Oyster

-Paternoster restaurants: The Noisy Oyster
+The Noisy Oyster Paternoster

 Voorstrandt

-The best thing by far about Skatkis restaurant at the Paternoster Lodge is the view from the balcony.
+The best thing by far about the restaurant at the Paternoster Lodge is the view from the balcony.
 It looks out to sea over the beach where colourful boats go out and come back from fishing.
 Watch the beach activity, listen to the seagulls and spy on the locals walking past on the street below.

 Wolfgat